Study abroad for Honors students

 Steps to earning Honors credit abroad

 - Explore your study abroad options at the Center for International Education.
 Are you an Interdisciplinary Global Programs (IGP) student?
-Work with your Region Lead to discuss options.
+Learn about your Honors and IGP curricular connections/requirements with this handout and work with your Region Lead to discuss options.

 - Answer some preliminary questions (found below) that will help you prepare for studying abroad.
 Also, review this Honors Study Abroad Informational sheet